mrMikoma/Web-course/README.md

 # Web-course

-Run server with http-server
+Run with Live Server extension on VSCode.
-`http-server /home/miko/Documents/Web-course/`